-They sound similar, are both known as being sources of protein.
+They sound similar, and are both known as good sources of protein.

 Chicken is one of, if not the, most popular source of animal protein, while chickpeas are one of the most popular plant-based sources of protein.

 I’ll break down the differences in protein and amino acid profiles, plus the nutritional value of each.

 There’s a reason most athletes think going vegan would be hard, if not impossible.

 It’s true that getting protein from plants is harder than getting it from animal sources.

 Although chickpeas are one of the best plant sources of protein, chicken has way more protein:

 - In 100 grams of chicken (239 calories), there is 27 grams of protein